kanaria69/Mainecoco/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## What do you call a bee that lives in America?
+A USB.